WoW-CMS/docs/src/blizzcms/guides/linux/composer.md

 ## Install PHP Composer

-First, download the latest version of the PHP Composer installation script by running the following command:
+First of all, download the latest version of the PHP Composer installation script by running the following command:

 ```bash
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"